|Location:||Iwaizumi-tyo, Iwate. 600 km north of Tokyo.|

 Please check rates and details directly with the companies in question if you need more recent info.

 |1959||first explored by the Japan Cave Groundwater Research Group after a visit to Ryusendo cave.|

 |1991||cave opened for cave trekking tours on two routes during summer.|

 |1997||a total length of 12.7 kilometers published.|

-The cave is at the moment explored by the Association for Cave Exploration, a caving club based in Chiba near Tokyo.
-It has been already the longest cave of Japan before, with a total length of 12.7 kilometers published in 1997.
-During the last ten years the caving club explored and surveyed a lot of new passages.
-Now the cave totals 24 kilometers.
+The cave was explored since 1997 by the Association for Cave Exploration, a caving club based in Chiba near Tokyo.
+It has already been the longest cave of Japan before, with a total length of 12.7 km published in 1997.
+During the next ten years the caving club explored and surveyed a lot of new passages.
+Finally the cave totaled almost 24 kilometers.

 Akkado is a maze-like cave, which explains the big length.
 A part of the maze is water filled, which forms an underground lake.
 The lake extends two kilometers from north to south and 500 meters from east to west.
 The water is up to 140 meters deep.